Arthur Lyman: Later career

 That same year, Lyman was persuaded by Henry J. Kaiser to leave The Martin Denny Group to form his own group, continuing in much the same style but even more flamboyant.
 For decades Arthur and Martin did not speak to each other, but eventually came together (with many of their former bandmates) on Denny's 1990 CD Exotica '90 and remained friends since.
 Although the Polynesian craze faded as music trends changed, Lyman's combo continued to play to tourists nearly every Friday and Saturday night at the New Otani Kaimana Beach Hotel in Honolulu throughout the 1970s.
 Lyman continued to play as a solo act at the New Otani in the 1980s and 1990s.
-He also performed for years at Don the Beachcomber's Polynesian Village, the Shell Bar, the Waialae Country Club and the Canoe House at the Ilikai Hotel at Waikiki, the Bali Hai in Southern California and at the Edgewater Beach Hotel in Chicago.
+He also performed for years at Don the Beachcomber's Polynesian Village, the Shell Bar, the Waialae Country Club and the Canoe House at the Ilikai Hotel at Waikiki, the Bali Hai in San Diego and at the Edgewater Beach Hotel in Chicago.
 During the peak of his popularity Lyman recorded more than 30 albums and almost 400 singles, earning three gold albums.
 Taboo peaked at number 6 on Billboards album chart and stayed on the chart for over a year, eventually selling more than two million copies.
 The title song peaked at number 55 on the Billboard Hot 100 in July 1959.
-Lyman's biggest pop single was "Yellow Bird," originally a Haitian song, which peaked at #4 in July 1961.
+Lyman's biggest pop single was "Yellow Bird," originally a Haitian song, which peaked at No. 4 in July 1961.
 His last charting single was "Love For Sale" (reaching number 43 in March 1963), but his music enjoyed a new burst of popularity in the 1990s with the lounge music revival and CD reissues.